 The monument is a breathtaking collection of river canyons, fossils and petroglyphs.
-Inside the Quarry Exhibit Hall, see more than 1,500 dinosaur fossils on a cliff wall and touch fossils from 149 million years ago.
+Inside the Quarry Exhibit Hall, visitors can see more than 1,500 dinosaur fossils on a cliff wall and touch fossils from 149 million years ago.

 “It’s absolutely gorgeous,” says Tom Kleinschnitz who serves as Moffat County tourism director.
 “The views along the Yampa and Green River corridors and on the Yampa Bench Road in Dinosaur National Monument match or are better than the overlooks at some places in the Grand Canyon.”

-“There are times in the middle of the winter where they’ll bunch up into a herd of 300 to 500,” Kleinschnitz says.
+“There are times in the middle of the winter where they’ll bunch up into a herd of hundreds,” Kleinschnitz says.
 “So that’s an opportunity for people to really take incredible pictures.”

-Then head east to Maybell and north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
-Their genetics can be traced back to horses brought over by early explorers from the Old World.
+If you seek more wildlife, head east to Maybell then north to the Sand Wash Basin area where one of the largest wild mustang herds still roam.
+Their biology can be traced back to horses brought over by early explorers from the Old World.
 Sand Wash Basin is 45 miles west of Craig, Colo.
 Drive west on Hwy.
 40 past Maybell.
 Turn north on Hwy.
 318 and drive about 15 miles.
 Turn right on County Road 75.

 For more information: